Garden AdviceHow to Get Rid of Moles in the Garden

 Another form of biological control for box tree caterpillars is using pheromone traps.
 They contain a specific pheromone that attracts the male moths and traps them.
 After that, the moths are sent to their watery grave.
 This reduces the number of male moths, which leads to less female eggs.
 Remember that this method is used only for monitoring.
 These traps can’t help you get rid of the caterpillars but will reduce them.

 If caterpillars appear on a box tree, you can try to handle them with a natural pyrethrum spray.
 It’s an organic box tree caterpillar insecticide made from the chrysanthemum flower.
 The bad news is that this kills only the caterpillars that were in direct contact with the spray.
 It cannot be absorbed by the plant as it can kill other insects as well.
+You can also read our post on natural homemade pesticides and choose a spray from there.

 We do not recommend the use of chemical sprays as they can harm the pollinators and other beneficial insects and animals.
 However, if you still choose to use them, make sure to spray only the young caterpillars.
 Thanks to their shroud of webbing, box tree caterpillars are very good at protecting themselves.
 So a lot of spraying is necessary in order to penetrate the webbing.
 You might be better off removing them manually.